janis-commerce/solr/README.md

 Removes a document in a solr core

 - model: `Model`: A model instance
-- item: `Object`: The item to be removed
+- item: `Object`: The item to be removed. **IMPORTANT**: The received item must have an `id` in order to remove it, otherwise the function will reject.

 - Resolves `Boolean`: `true` if the operation was successful
 - Rejects `SolrError`: When something bad occurs